 In addition, if you have worked in a law firm previously as a paralegal, you will likely have a good rapport with your colleagues and employers.
 You can use this to your advantage when you are looking to move up into an attorney role, as your previous relationship will definitely help you secure a position compared to any other potential applicants.

 Time In School

-As mentioned above, becoming a paralegal is a lot faster than becoming a lawyer.
+As mentioned above, becoming a paralegal is much faster than becoming a lawyer.

 Instead of spending 7 years to become a lawyer and then realizing that it was the wrong career choice, you can spend a few years becoming a paralegal and get a sense of the industry.
 Some paralegal courses will be transferable to a law degree, meaning you won’t have to double up on time spent studying.
 Of course, if you know straight off the bat that you definitely want to be an attorney, spending time becoming a paralegal could mean you spend more time in school.